-Students in grades 3-6 use their own iPads and a number of educational, interactive and engaging applications to support their learning through our Primary's Programme of Inquiry.
+Students in grades 3-6 use their own iPads and a number of educational, interactive and engaging applications on specific days and teaching periods to support their learning through our Primary's Programme of Inquiry.
 Using various apps, students have the opportunity to develop their ATL skills, publish/present their work, as well as learn and practice concepts in an engaging way according to their individual learning needs.